Newtown, New South Wales

 Newtown, a suburb of Sydney's inner west, is located approximately four kilometres south-west of the Sydney central business district, straddling the local government areas of the City of Sydney and Inner West Council in the state of New South Wales, Australia.

 King Street is the main street of Newtown and centre of commercial and entertainment activity.
 The street follows the spine of a long ridge that rises up near the University of Sydney and extends to the south, becoming the Princes Highway at its southern end.

-Enmore Road branches off King Street towards the suburb of Enmore at Newtown Bridge, where the road passes over the railway line at Newtown Station.
+Enmore Road branches off King Street towards the suburb of Enmore at Newtown Bridge, where the road passes over the Main Suburban railway line at Newtown railway station.

 Enmore Road and King Street together comprise 9.1 kilometres of over 600 shopfronts.
 The main shopping strip of Newtown is the longest and most complete commercial precinct of the late Victorian and Federation period in Australia.

 King Street is often referred to as "Eat Street" in the media due to the large number of cafés, pubs and restaurants of various cultures.
 Cafés, restaurants and galleries can also be found in the streets surrounding King Street.

 History

 Aboriginal history

-The area known as Newtown was part of a broader area where Cadigal tribe of the Eora people, who ranged across the entire area from the southern shores of Sydney Harbour to Botany Bay in the south-east and Petersham in the inner-west.
+The area known as Newtown was part of a broader area where the Cadigal tribe of the Eora people lived, who ranged across the entire area from the southern shores of Sydney Harbour to Botany Bay in the south-east and Petersham in the Inner West.

-The first indigenous Australian to receive a Christian burial was Tommy, an 11-year-old boy who died of bronchitis in the Sydney Infirmary.
+The first indigenous Australian to receive a Christian burial was Tommy Mack James, an 11-year-old boy who died of bronchitis in the Sydney Infirmary.
 He was buried in Camperdown Cemetery, in a section now located outside the wall.
 The cemetery also contains a sandstone obelisk erected in 1944 by the Rangers League of NSW, in memory of Tommy and three other indigenous Australians buried there: Mogo, William Perry and Wandelina Cabrorigirel, although their graves are no longer identifiable.
 When the names were transcribed from the records onto the monument, there was an error in deciphering the flowing hand in which many of the original burial dockets were written.
 It is now known that the fourth name was not Wandelina Cabrorigirel, but Mandelina (Aboriginal).

 King street, Newtown's main street, reputedly follows an Aboriginal track that branched out from the main western track, now beneath Broadway and Parramatta Road, and which continued all the way to the coastal plains around Botany Bay.
 This conflicts with other claims that the main western track was a barrier which divided the land.